brianhigh/research-computing/regex.md

 ... which you can use to find the specific locations of the coordinates.

-Tip: These can use literal expressions with no need to group and capture.
+Tip: These replacements can use literal expressions with no need to group and capture.
+They should be very simple replacements, like a normal "search and replace" you would perform in any document editor.

 ## How could we do this in R?